pwdel/languagegendocs/README.md

 ### Motivation

-The world of statistical language processing has grown significantly in the 2010's with the introduction of cheap deep neural network style learning.
+The world of statistical language processing has grown significantly in the 2010's with the introduction of cheap deep neural network learning.
+Neural networks allow for the focus to be on, "word embeddings," which basically means assigning codes to words and watch for the frequency with which those codes emerge in proximity to other codes, rather than, "rule based," language processing, which strictly defines the order or grammar of words.

 Much of the attention surrounding Natural Language Processing (NLP) has been concentrated around the capability to analyze and sense intent in either open or restricted data environments, either with financial gain ramifications or cost savings ramifications.
 For example, in healthcare, much diagnosis data is protected from being read or analyzed by humans due to privacy concerns, but data processing may be fair game for the interests of public health improvement.
 NLP is one of many methods that public health may be analyzed, by reading and analyzing diagnosis information in bulk from text, health outcomes may be improved.